 Admittedly there is more to Santa Barbara than its beaches, but it would be remiss of me to not talk about them!
 There are around seven in total, but I will discuss four which offer something to suit all beach-lovers’ needs.
 If you need help with an itinerary, Santa Barbara Travel can help.
 For solo travellers wishing to share their experiences, click here.

 West Beach – Located adjacent to State Street, it’s the perfect place to chill after a few hours shopping.
 Visitors for Fourth of July or New Year will be treated to a spectacular firework show and music display at 9pm – a sight not to be missed.

 East Beach – If topping up your tan is a priority; this is the best beach for you.
 It’s location further away from downtown means less crowds and more space to relax.
-Don’t forget your sunscreen and bathing towel, this website has an excellent selection of fast water-absorbing towels.
+Don’t forget your sunscreen and bathing towel.

 Leadbetter – The most popular beach for learning to surf and SUP, it’s closest to the harbour, and a great place for families and friends with reservable BBQ and picnic sites.